 Staying up late and scrambling to sign on for work on time is a recipe for burnout.

 “When your brain doesn’t have a chance to recover and repair itself, your performance declines,” said Taylor Morgan, a high-performance coach and founder of The Captain’s Lifestyle Program.
 “This leaves you feeling tired in the mornings and sluggish throughout your day.
 Brain fog kicks in and steals your productivity.
 You’re more irritable and easily stressed out.
 Because you’re physically and mentally drained, tasks take longer than they normally should and you have trouble focusing.
 This leads to you working longer and harder, which leaves you even more tired, stressed and frustrated — a vicious cycle.
 So get more sleep.”

-“You should stay in regular contact with your manager and colleagues during the working week,” said Tony Giacobbe, HR and talent acquisition leader at Amica Senior Lifestyles.
+“You should stay in regular contact with your manager and colleagues during the working week,” said Tony Giacobbe, senior talent acquisition consultant at Marsh McLennan.
 “Don’t be afraid of reaching out if you’re struggling with a particular project and/or feel that your mental health is in jeopardy.
 Your co-workers are likely to appreciate the contact and take measures to reduce the burden, hopefully before it becomes too large a problem.”